-Saugatuck was initially a lumber port town but now is considered the most artistic town in Michigan.
-Just strolling its downtown area will take you to many art galleries and fantastic healthy restaurants.
-It is the most gay-friendly town in Michigan and overall has an amiable vibe!
+Saugatuck was initially a lumber port town but is now considered the most artistic town in Michigan.
+Strolling its downtown area will take you to many art galleries and fantastic healthy restaurants.
+It is the most gay-friendly town in Michigan and, overall has an amiable vibe!

 Popular things to do in Saugatuck include enjoying the Saugatuck Dunes State Park and having a beer at the Saugatuck Brewing Company.
 We particularly love heading to Saugatuck on the weekends in the summer!
 If you are looking for a unique place to stay, consider The Peterson Mill!